srauzy/HMAD/README.md

 ## `HMAD` project
 ### Head Movements (and internal facial movements) Automatic Detection
 **Author:** Stéphane Rauzy, Aix Marseille University & CNRS, Laboratoire Parole et Language, Aix-en-Provence, France
-<br> **Scientific contributors:** Aurélie Goujon (LPL, AMU), Stéphane Rauzy (LPL, CNRS & AMU)
+<br> **Scientific contributors:** Mary Amoyal (LPL, AMU), Aurélie Goujon (LPL, AMU), Stéphane Rauzy (LPL, CNRS & AMU)

 The `HMAD` project aims at providing R script and source codes allowing automatic detection of internal facial movements and head movements from a video record.
+Automatic detection of eyebrows raising and frowning (`EBMAD` script) or smiling activity on the 5 levels Smiling Intensity Scale (`SMAD` script) are proposed.

 You will find the description of the `HMAD` project, the installation procedure, the source codes and outputs description on the [HMAD Wiki](https://github.com/srauzy/HMAD/wiki/Home).